telicent-oss/smart-caches-core/docs/security/index.md

 ### `SecurityLabelsValidator`

-The `SecurityLabelsValidator` allows an application to take the label byte sequences it has encountered and validate them, this is typically intended for applications that are going to store the labels for data their ingesting and won't evaluate those labels until later.
+The `SecurityLabelsValidator` allows an application to take the label byte sequences it has encountered and validate them.
+This is typically intended for applications that are going to store the labels for data they are ingesting and won't evaluate those labels until later.
 By validating the labels applications can actively reject data that is mislabelled up front, rather than only discovering the mislabelling later when attempting to grant access to it.

 It has a single `validate(byte[])` method that returns a `boolean` indicating whether a given label byte sequence is valid for this plugin.